 Nasotracheal intubation should be avoided in patients with facial trauma or basilar skull fracture.

 Avoid hypotension.
-A normal blood pressure may not be adequate to maintain adequate flow and CPP if ICP is elevated.
+Normal blood pressure may not be adequate to maintain adequate flow and CPP if ICP is elevated.

 Isolated head trauma usually does not cause hypotension.
 Look for another cause if the patient is in shock.